Student Rights and Responsibilities

 - To read and consider all information about the University before enrollment.

 - To complete all University applications thoroughly and accurately, and submit them to the appropriate office(s) by required deadlines.

 - To accurately and honestly complete a Free Application for Federal Student Aid (FAFSA or Renewal FAFSA), and all academic and scholarship/financial aid eligibility information submitted to the University.
 Providing false or misleading information is a criminal offense, subjecting individuals to a $10,000 fine, imprisonment or both.

 - To use any federal, state, University or private scholarship/ financial aid received solely for expenses related to attendance at Saint Louis University or an approved study-abroad/away program.

 - To comply with aid verification requirements by providing verification or additional information as requested by the University, and submit FAFSA corrections or new information, as appropriate.

 - To read, understand and accept responsibility for all forms or agreements signed.

 - To report to the Office of Student Financial Services if any student loans are defaulted on or if students owe a refund or repayment on any educational grant received from any school.

-- To know and comply with the following University policies, practices, and procedures as they relate to scholarship/financial aid: withdrawal, class attendance, refund/repayment, satisfactory academic progress, debt management, and enrollment status for aid disbursement.
+- To know and comply with the following University policies, practices and procedures related to scholarship/financial aid: withdrawal, class attendance, refund/repayment, satisfactory academic progress, debt management and enrollment status for aid disbursement.